If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Where did these rumors come from exactly?
 And does absinthe really cause hallucinations and madness?
 Well, the answer is complicated.

 Early studies of absinthe focused on the dangerous side effects of concentrated wormwood, which was shown to cause hyperactivity and seizures in animals.
-In the early 20th century, around the time prohibition was ramping up, absinthe was deemed an especially dangerous elixir.
-However, the absinthe used in these experiments contained a high ratio of pure wormwood extract — the potentially hallucinogenic ingredient, whereas regular absinthe contains a much smaller diluted dose.
+In the early 20th century, around the time Prohibition was ramping up, absinthe was deemed an especially dangerous elixir.
+However, the absinthe used in these experiments contained a high ratio of pure wormwood extract — the potentially hallucinogenic ingredient — whereas regular absinthe contains a much smaller diluted amount.

 The concerning byproduct of wormwood that has the potential to cause hallucinations and erratic behavior is thujone.
-It’s possible that the bottles of absinthe tipped back in 19th-century Parisian bars contained up to 260 mg of thujone, a dangerously high dose.
-However, the absinthe sold today contains no more than 10mg/kg of thujone, which brings absinthe’s potential hallucinatory effects to zero.
+It’s possible that the bottles of absinthe imbibed back in 19th-century Parisian bars contained up to 260 mg of thujone, a dangerously high dose.
+However, the absinthe sold today contains no more than 10 parts per million of thujone, which brings absinthe’s potential hallucinatory effects to zero.
 The alcohol in the absinthe would kill you long before you started experiencing hallucinogenic effects.

-Here in the United States, the prohibition-era ban on absinthe continued until 2007, and there are still strict regulations on the sale of this alcoholic drink.
-The Alcohol and Tobacco Tax and Trade Bureau mandates that any absinthe solid in the U.S. must contain no more than 10mg/kg of thujone.
+Here in the United States, the Prohibition-era ban on absinthe continued until 2007, and there are still strict regulations on the sale of this alcoholic drink.
+The Alcohol and Tobacco Tax and Trade Bureau mandates that any absinthe solid in the U.S. must contain no more than 10 parts per million of thujone.
 On top of that, absinthe bottles “may not project images of hallucinogenic, psychotropic, or mind-altering effects.”

 Of course, that doesn’t mean absinthe doesn’t pack one hell of a punch.
-Most absinthe ranges from 106 to 138 proof, which makes this one of the most powerful liquors known to man.
-The best absinthe will certainly get you intoxicated, even if it won’t cause you to hallucinate images of green fairies frolicking to and fro above the bar.
+Most absinthe ranges from 106 to 138 proof, which puts this in the high-proof category that can rival or even surpass some barrel-proof whiskeys.
+The best absinthe will certainly get you very intoxicated if you don’t consume in moderation, even if it won’t cause you to hallucinate images of green fairies frolicking to and fro above the bar.

 What Does Absinthe Taste Like?